What influences your network coverage?

-This devices can help you connect to the Telstra Mobile Network from further away than normally possible, or in areas where signal may struggle to penetrate – such as indoors, or in hilly or dense terrain.
+These devices can help you connect to the Telstra Mobile Network from further away than normally possible, or in areas where signal may struggle to penetrate – such as indoors, or in hilly or dense terrain.

 Network coverage extension devices

-Telstra Go Mobile Repeater
+Telstra Go Mobile Smart Signal Vehicle Repeater

 The Telstra Go is a mobile repeater device that maximises coverage for better voice and data connectivity and quality for moving vehicles.

-Telstra Go Mobile Stationary Repeater
+Telstra Go Stationary Repeater

 The Telstra Go stationery repeater maximises indoor coverage.

 The Telstra Mobile Smart Antenna® 4G is a device that extends indoor coverage for Telstra 3G and 4G/4GX mobile or mobile broadband services, on Telstra Mobile Network.
 It comes in two parts.
 One part is sited near a window or other indoor area that has some coverage, and this then relays the signal to the second part located in a poor or no coverage area to extend the coverage into that area.